80-Year-Old Man Struck By Stray Bullet In South Bronx

 Police said a bullet hit the victim in the buttocks.
 He was was rushed to St. Barnabas Hospital and is listed in stable condition.

-“I feel horrible because he could be my grandfather, could be my dad.
+“I feel horrible because he could be my grandfather.
+It could be my dad.
 Nobody wants a loved one to be gone because of some stupidity,” resident Martin Escovoza said.

-Investigators believe the suspect was aiming at an intended target who is not yet known.READ MORE: Illegal Motorbike Riders Strike Again, This Time Attack 76-Year-Old Man In Inwood Park
+Investigators believe the suspect was aiming at an intended target who is not yet known.READ MORE: Stimulus Check Latest: Is A Fourth Relief Payment Coming?

 Police released surveillance video showing the suspect talking to what appears to be a group of teens or kids.
 The incident is concerning for area parents, who said they want to see more officers out.

 “Maybe they should over-police if situations like this keep happening,” Aquanda Crawford said.
-“They probably need more police around.”
+“They probably need more police around.

-“Yeah, summertime, it gets hotter, bigger presence, a lot more drama starts,” Shakill McClashie added.
+“Every time it gets hotter … a lot more drama starts,” Crawford added.

 Since early Monday there have been six shooting victims citywide.
 So far this year there have been 558 people shot shot, compared to 315 at this time last year.

-“When you look at the gun arrests that have been made throughout New York City, we have in the first quarter of this year exceeded anything in the prior 20-plus, quite a bit years.
+“When you look at the gun arrests that have been made throughout New York City, we have in the first quarter of this year exceeding anything in the prior 20-plus, quite a bit, years.
 So now we need those to play themselves out through the court system.
 We need consequences for those,” NYPD Commissioner Dermot Shea said on NY1.

-Shea also said 800 new officers graduated from the academy last week, and another round will be out in five weeks, which, he said, the NYPD is eagerly anticipating to help deal with these crimes.MORE NEWS: Stimulus Check Latest: Is A Fourth Relief Payment Coming?
+Shea also said 800 officers graduated from the academy last week and will help deal with this latest round of crime.MORE NEWS: Andrew Giuliani Says He's Running For Governor Of New York

 Anyone with information about the shooting is asked to call the NYPD’s Crime Stoppers hotline at 1-800-577-TIPS (8477), or for Spanish, 1-888-57-PISTA (74782).
 You can also submit a tip via their website or on Twitter, @NYPDTips.
 All calls are kept confidential.